fuatcanbulun/market/README.md

-# Getting Started Market App
+# Getting started with Market App

 This project was created with [Create React App](https://github.com/facebook/create-react-app).